weijieyong/tesseract_python/README.md

 ## Notes

 - ~~OMPL error (`All start states are either in collision or outside limits`) resolved by adjusting EEF orientation to stay within joint limits~~
+- Users may need to update file paths in URDF and YAML configuration files to match their local directory structure.